 Features of Return and Earn

-- Most NSW beverage containers between 150 millilitres and 3 litres in volume will be eligible for a 10-cent refund with some exceptions.
+- Most NSW beverage containers between 150 millilitres and 3 litres in volume are eligible for a 10-cent refund with some exceptions.

-- Beverage suppliers (manufacturers, importers, wholesalers or retailers) that first supply eligible drink containers in NSW will be responsible for funding refunds and associated Scheme costs.
+- Beverage suppliers (manufacturers, importers, wholesalers or retailers) that first supply eligible drink containers in NSW are responsible for funding refunds and associated Scheme costs.